-Linkages to Community-Based Care
+Links to Community-Based Care

-To address the problem on identifying appropriate community providers and ensuring that families can access care, Nemours will dedicate a staff member to the work of collaborating with existing agencies and individual providers throughout the TSA.
+To address the problem of identifying appropriate community providers and ensuring that families can access care, Nemours will dedicate a staff member to the work of collaborating with existing agencies and individual providers throughout the TSA.
 This Nemours Associate will establish a seamless referral process and will also develop a formal feedback loop between community providers and Nemours.
-An online, continuously updated directory of services for each county in the TSA will be available to all community primary care providers, in order to assist with referrals.
+An online, continuously updated directory of services for each county in the TSA was initially slated to be developed.
+However, this evolved into a webpage that will be available to all community primary care providers to assist with referrals.

-Collaborate with existing community providers and agencies to improve access to mental health services.
+- Collaborate with existing community providers and agencies to improve access to mental health services.

-- Assign staff member to serve as Resource Coordinator. - Develop resource manual for each county for use within Nemours.
-Make available to all non-Nemours primary care practices. - Develop at least one community organization partnership in each county to establish a seamless referral process and a formal feedback loop between community providers and Nemours.
+- Assign staff member to serve as a Resource Coordinator. - " A Resource Coordinator was hired in September 2017. - Develop resource manual for each county for use within Nemours.
+Make available to all non-Nemours primary care practices. - " The resource manual has evolved into a webpage that will be under development in 2018. - Develop at least one community organization partnership in each county to establish a seamless referral process and a formal feedback loop between community providers and Nemours. - " The community organization partnerships in each county will evolve from the community mental health provider workshops being offered in 2018.